babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 ## Renew expired profiles

-(At the time of writing this, `fastlane` could not renew expired profiles automatically or using a command although the documentation mentions that it does)
+(As of June 2019, `fastlane` could not renew expired profiles automatically or using a command although the documentation mentions that it does)
 - Renew the profile on Apple developer center
-- Run the following command
+- Run the following command to update central git repository with new profile

 ```shell
  $ bundle exec fastlane match appstore --team_id <appstore team id> --git_branch <appstore team id> --app_identifier <appstore bundle id> --readonly false